na-na-hi/renget/archive/characterprovider.md

 (for role-play)

 **Claude:**
-Claude is a stupid, but perverted bustard.
-It likes meta and OOC comments and knocks in doors.
+Claude is a stupid but perverted bustard.
+It likes meta and OOC comments and knocks on doors.
 • Claude 2 (2.0) is smarter [preferable]
 • Claude 1.3 is a bit worse than 2, but still good.
-• Claude 1.2 is crazy, but has short context.
+• Claude 1.2 is crazy but has a short context.
 • Claude instant...
 We don't talk about Claude instant...

 **GPT:**
-GPT is smart, but tries to be a suggestive cold kudere.
+GPT is smart but tries to be a suggestive cold kudere.
 Needs to be strictly told to make pervy outputs.
 Preserves characters much better, especially during erotic scenes.
 • GPT4 is really good, [0613 is preferable]
-• GPT3 is a dummy, but still nice.
+• GPT3 is a dummy, but still lovely.

-(I haven't tested any local LLMs though, so if you have an LLM you think has a potential, please DM me.)
+(I haven't tested any local LLMs, though, so if you have an LLM you think has a potential, please DM me.)

-If you are interested in knowing more about LLM parameters, I suggest you read the [LLM Parameters Explanation](#explaining-temperature-penalty-topp-and-topk).
-This section will provide you with elaborated explanations and tips for tuning your experience with LLM.
+Suppose you want to know more about LLM parameters.
+In that case, I suggest you read the [LLM Parameters Explanation](#explaining-temperature-penalty-topp-and-topk).
+This section will provide elaborated explanations and tips for tuning your experience with LLM.

 > **Comment on Claude vs GPT for RP:** GPT-4 is much smarter than Claude v2.
-While prompts are important, even with a simple prompt (or none at all), Claude may appear more engaging comparing to GPT4 when you first try these models, particularly for erotic role-playing.
-It can provide you with all the titillating details that will steam up your сone, but after a while, you'll notice something: it flattens all characters into dull archetypes and misses nuances.
+While prompts are important, even with a simple prompt (or none), Claude may appear more engaging than GPT4 when you first try these models, particularly for erotic role-playing.
+It can give you all the titillating details that will steam up your сone.
+Still, after a while, you'll notice something: it flattens all characters into dull archetypes and misses nuances.
 During erotic role-play, characters just stick to submissive/dominant roles and lose their individuality.
-Additionally, some of their traits will disappear during role-playing and characters will become less distinct.
+Additionally, some of their traits will disappear during role-playing, and characters will become less distinct.
 Good prompts can partially fix this, but it's not enough.

-> On the other hand, GPT-4 may seem bland at first glance.
-It's smart but can appear generic and lazy, while still maintaining characters' personalities.
+> Conversely, GPT-4 may seem bland at first glance.
+It's smart but can appear generic and lazy while maintaining the characters' personalities.
 However, with a good prompt, the results are impressive.
 GPT-4's characters are strong and convincing, using their verbal tics and maintaining their traits and speech styles.
-The erotic writing is also good; where Claude would focus on physical attributes like wide sway of the hips of huge badonkers barely contained by the cloth, GPT-4 focuses more on nuances, outlines, suggestive language, flirt and hints.
-The story is also great; GPT-4 often adds interesting world-building elements and extra details on its own.
+The erotic writing is also good; where Claude focuses on physical attributes like the vast sway of the hips of huge badonkers barely contained by the cloth, GPT-4 focuses more on nuances, outlines, suggestive language, flirting, and hints.
+The story is also great; GPT-4 often adds interesting world-building elements and extra details.
 Characters remain consistent even during erotic role-play, and the sexual descriptions are even better than Claude's.
-They may be less wild and crazy, but for some people that's a good thing.
+They may be less wild and crazy, but for some people, that's a good thing.

-> The only significant drawback for GPT might be it's grade-schooler-level writing skills on other languages.
-Claude's outputs on Russian and Ukrainian for example are extremely cute.
+> The only significant drawback of GPT might be its grade-schooler-level writing skills in other languages.
+Claude's outputs in Russian and Ukrainian, for example, are extremely cute.
 GPT is good only with English.
 ######
 - - -
 ##### FAQ